We are over-housed

 • Allow large units to be subdivided

-In addition, larger apartments, such as triple-decker units, can easily be subdivided into two smaller units.
-Single- and two-family homes can also be divided into smaller units.
+In addition, larger apartments can easily be subdivided into two smaller units, such as triple-decker units or the “owner’s unit” on the second and third floor of two-family properties.
 Again, no empty lots are needed.

 • A variety of smaller sizes